-The Level 3 Health and Social Care: Practice (Adults) qualification will be internally assessed through a series of assessment activities.
+The Level 3 Health and Social Care: Practice (Children and Young People) qualification will be internally assessed through a series of assessment activities.

-- A set of structured tasks which will be used to gather assessment evidence for the majority of the mandatory content, and to provide a framework for collection of the required evidence for units selected from optional group A. These tasks will be based on candidates leading on a range of activities developed through the personal plans of individuals that they work with.
+- A set of structured tasks which will be used to gather assessment evidence for the majority of the mandatory content, and to provide a framework for collection of the required evidence for units selected from optional group A. These tasks will be based on candidates leading on a range of activities developed through the personal plans of the children and/or young people that they work with.
 The tasks will involve leading on the planning, carrying out and review of at least four activities. - A portfolio of evidence will be kept alongside the structured tasks.
 The purpose of the portfolio is to provide evidence for any units/outcomes that are not likely to be observed through the structured tasks or covered during the discussion.
 This will include underpinning elements from within the mandatory content, where evidence is most likely to come from that observed in or inherent in day-to-day practice.
-The portfolio will also include evidence from the optional group B units, where evidence cannot be generated readily from within the framework of tasks. - The assessment approach will be finalised by the candidate delivering a final evaluation of their activities through an assessor-led professional discussion, this will focus on the candidate's reflections and learning from leading on the promotion and support of the care for the individual's that they work with.
+The portfolio will also include evidence from the optional group B units, where evidence cannot be generated readily from within the framework of tasks. - The assessment approach will be finalised by the candidate delivering a final evaluation of their activities through an assessor-led professional discussion, this will focus on the candidate's reflections and learning from leading on the promotion and support of the care for the children/young people that they work with.